 The preferred format for your manuscript is Word.
 The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.

-It is critical that we maintain the blinded nature of review.
+It is critical that we maintain the anonymized nature of review.
 Be sure to set the Author field (located under the File tab, under Properties) to ANONYMOUS and remove all other identifiers, such as the identification of institution.
-If we receive a manuscript that is not blinded, it will be returned to you to modify.
+If we receive a manuscript that is not anonymized, it will be returned to you to modify.

 Correct preparation of the manuscript will expedite the review and publishing process.
 Incorrectly formatted documents will be returned to the author for correction prior to peer review.
 Manuscripts must conform to acceptable English usage.
 For further questions concerning style, consult a recent issue of this journal or the Chicago Manual of Style, 16th Edition.